 James L. Sutter is a co-creator of the Pathfinder and Starfinder Roleplaying Games.
-From 2004 to 2017, he worked as an editor and developer for Paizo Publishing, starting on Dungeon Magazine, moving on to do foundational work for Pathfinder, and eventually becoming the original Creative Director in charge of launching Starfinder, as well as the Executive Editor of the Pathfinder Tales novel line.
-In 2017, after guiding Starfinder through the most successful game launch in Paizo's history, he resigned from the company in order to write full-time.
+From 2004 to 2017, he worked as an editor and developer for Paizo Publishing, starting on Dungeon Magazine, moving on to do foundational work for Pathfinder, and eventually becoming the Creative Director in charge of launching Starfinder, as well as the Executive Editor of the Pathfinder Tales novel line for Paizo and Tor/Macmillan.
+In 2017, he left Paizo to write full-time.

-When not writing or editing, James has performed extensively with various bands and other musical projects ranging from punk and progressive metalcore to folk and musical theater.
-He lives in Seattle in a shared house named Mooncastle.
+When not writing, James has performed with musical acts ranging from metalcore to musical theater.
+He lives in Seattle.

 James's young adult work is represented by Josh Adams of Adams Literary.
 His adult work is represented by Cameron McClure of the Donald Maass Literary Agency.